The Maffetone Method: Everything You Need To Know

 Burning More Body Fat

 Slowing down when you run will help you to burn more body fat.
 How does that work?
-To effectively and efficiently burn fat the body needs oxygen.
-To be sure you are getting enough oxygen, you need to be running slowly enough that you are comfortable.
+To effectively and efficiently burn fat, the body needs oxygen.
+To be sure you are getting enough oxygen, you need to be running slowly enough to be comfortable.
 Think: able to carry on a complete conversation.

 Maximize Your Aerobic Capability

 You want to build your aerobic capacity.
 Did you know that over 95% of the energy used for endurance sports comes from the aerobic system?
 To build a great aerobic base, you need to selectively and exclusively train your aerobic system.
 According to Dr. Maffetone, it takes three months dedicated to this practice to see maximum benefits.

 How do you figure out when you are in the proper zone for building this base?
 It is not an exact science.

 Many runners are familiar with zone training and the idea that you can subtract your age from 220 to find your maximum heart rate.
 However, Maffetone finds this equation to be flawed.
 He suggests the 180 plan.

 The 180 Formula